-Encik Hisham bin Mahmood, a Malaysian and aged 55 was appointed to the Board on 4 March 1997.
+Encik Hisham Bin Mahmood, a Malaysian and aged 56 was appointed to the Board on 4 March 1997.
 He graduated with a Bachelor of Arts Degree in Economics from University of Kent, Canterbury, United Kingdom.
-He started his career in the Corporate Advisory Department of Malaysian International Merchant Bankers Berhad and later ventured into his own family business which deals in the tender of military equipment for the Malaysian Armed Forces as well as the supply of pipelines and tubular goods for the oil and gas industry.
+He started his career in the Corporate Advisory Department of Malaysian International Merchant Bankers Bhd and later ventured into his own family business which deals in the tender of military equipment for the Malaysian Armed Forces as well as the supply of products and services for the oil and gas industry.
 He is currently also a director of several other private limited companies.